ARM-software/ebbr/source/chapter2-uefi.rst

 e.g., The RTC may be on a shared I2C bus which runtime services cannot access because it will conflict with the OS.

+If an RTC is present, then GetTime() and SetTime() must be supported before ExitBootServices() is called.

-If firmware does not support access to the RTC, then GetTime() and SetTime() shall return EFI_UNSUPPORTED, and the OS must use a device driver to control the RTC.
+However, if firmware does not support access to the RTC after ExitBootServices(), then GetTime() and SetTime() shall return EFI_UNSUPPORTED and the OS must use a device driver to control the RTC.

 UEFI Reset and Shutdown